-Here you’ll find a list of tools, libraries, polyfills and other kinds of open source scripts I’ve developed over the years.
+Here you’ll find a list of tools, libraries, polyfills and other kinds of open source scripts I’ve developed over the years, ordered by release date, NOT popularity.
 Some of them only work in recent browsers.
 Also, obviously if you use a tool to help you with an experimental CSS feature, it probably won’t work in browsers that don’t support that feature.

 Preview the corner-shape property before it’s implemented in browsers, through SVG.

 Contrast Ratio is a modern tool for testing whether a combination of colors passes WCAG 2.0.
 It accepts any CSS color the browser accepts, including semi-transparent colors, color keywords, HSL(A) colors and the like.
 You can also share color combinations with others by just sharing the current URL.